06

 - What Is a YouTube Blocker App?

-- Why Parents Need YouTube Blocking in 2025
+- Why Parents Need YouTube Controls in 2026

-- How YouTube Blocking Works on Android and iOS
+- How YouTube Blocking and Monitoring Works on Android and iOS

 - Choosing the Right YouTube Blocker App for Your Family